rusticbison/website/_posts/2016-11-29-Discovering-Hyperledger.md

 title: Discovering Hyperledger
 ---

-I have seen and heard of so many businesses still using paper-based systems for important business processes, it makes sense that there's all this interest in really contrived blockchain technologies.
 After hearing a bit about Hyperledger, I decided to investigate further and see if this thing might be useful, and if so, where.

 ![hyperledger-logo]({{ site.baseurl }}/assets/img/hyperledger-logo.png){:class="img-responsive"}